Engineering for Grade 3 to 12

 OverviewWe have actively participated in the various regional and state tournament since 2005.
 All participants are our roboclub members.
 The major annual competitions that we have participated include: Read our QnA Page if you are interested in being part of our teams.

 Our motto"Learning is like breathing!
 Using others' success as inspiration and motivation.
 Competing against yourself and using your past achievement as a gauge for improvement, not others' ".

 Your advertising sponsorship will:

-RobocupJunior (RCJ)RCJ sits at the entry-level of the international RoboCup initiative.
+RobocupJunior (RCJ)RCJ sits at the pre-college level of the international RoboCup initiative.
 RoboCup is a world renowned A.I intensive game.
 It stresses the learning in automation gearing towards artificial intelligence.
 RCJ delves deeply into computer science and algorithmic programming due to its emphasis on autonomous robotics.

 2013 RoboCupJuniorThe Eighth US RoboCupJunior robotics competition was held at the Liberty Science Center/NJ on the April 14th of 2013.

 There were a total of 44 teams with 169 participants from CA, NC, NJ, NY, PA.

 Storming Robots teams again filled the leaderboard in most of

 More importantly, "Hats Off" to all our teams who have also demonstrated impressive dedication and perseverance in doing their best in challenging themselves.
 What set our teams apart from many others: Throughout the course of 6+ hours at the competition, they were completely on their own.
 They had to make strategic and technical decisions to continuously improve themselves.